iAmLaZa/TryHackMe/4-CC pen testing/2-netcat.md

 Netcat aka nc is an extremely versatile tool.
 It allows users to connect to specific ports and send and receive data.
-It also allows machines to receive data and connections on specific ports How do you listen for connections?
+It also allows machines to receive data and connections on specific ports.

+How do you listen for connections?

 	-l
 How do you enable verbose mode(allows you to see who connected to you)?

 	-v
 How do you specify a port to listen on

 	-p
 How do you specify which program to execute after you connect to a host(One of the most infamous)?

 	-e
 How do you connect to udp ports

 	-u